mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/README.md

 We adapted the [`preprocessing.sh`](https://github.com/mobashgr/Re-scaling-class-distribution-for-fine-tuning-BERT-based-models/blob/main/named-entity-recognition/preprocess.sh) from [BioBERT](https://github.com/dmis-lab/biobert) to include [BioRED](https://ftp.ncbi.nlm.nih.gov/pub/lu/BioRED/)

 ## Reproducing Paper's results
-We have conducted our experiments on two different BERT models using the WELT weighting scheme.
+We  conducted the experiments on two different BERT models using the WELT weighting scheme.
 We have compared WELT against the corresponding traditional fine-tuning approaches(i.e. BioBERT fine-tuning).
-We provide explaination of [WELT fine-tuning approach](#1.2-WELT-fine-tuning)
+We provide an explanation of the [WELT fine-tuning approach](#1-.-Fine-tuning-BERT-Models) .
-We provide all the [fine-tuned models on Huggingface, example on fine-tuning from scratch using WELT, example on predicting  and evaluating disease entites](#Quick-Links).
+We provide all the [fine-tuned models on Huggingface, an example of fine-tuning from scratch using WELT, and an example of predicting and evaluating disease entities](#Quick-Links).

 ### 1. Fine-tuning BERT Models
 Our experimental work focused on BioBERT(mixed/continual pre-trained language model) & PubMedBERT(domain-specific/trained from scratch pre-trained language model), however, WELT can be adapted to other transformers like ELECTRA.